 Being mortgage free means lower monthly costs and you have the security of knowing your home is completely your own.
-It also means that if you do end up selling it, the proceeds will be wholly yours.
+It also means that if anything were to happen, you have a valuable asset that you could sell.

 Cons of paying off your mortgage early

-Paying off your mortgage may save you money in one way, but if you need to turn to credit cards and loans to survive, you’re costing yourself more in the long run.
+If paying off, or overpaying, your mortgage now means you need to turn to credit cards and loans to survive, you’re costing yourself more in the long run.